Our Science – Mackem Website

 Genes Regulating Pattern Formation During Embryonic Development

 Developmental processes such as axis formation and organogenesis often re-employ regulatory components and interactions, which may even be used in the adult organism.
 Limb development is a particularly attractive model for unraveling the function and interaction of such regulatory components, because it is very accessible to study and is extremely well conserved between genetic (mouse) and embryologic (chick) model organisms and humans.
 Mouse genetics have spotlighted many mutations affecting this process, and a wealth of embryologic information from experimental manipulations in chick has uncovered a dense network of inductive tissue interactions, providing a rich conceptual framework for molecular analysis.
 My lab previously identified several transcription factors (homeobox genes and T-box genes) involved in formation and patterning of both the primary embryonic axis and the limb axis in vertebrates.
-Recently, we have focused on the role of the prototype T-box gene Brachyury (T), and the 5'Hoxd genes in regulating several aspects of limb development, including early inductive events (T), pattern formation (Hoxd), as well as condensation and differentiation of cartilage precursors for the limb skeleton (Hoxd).
+Recently, we have focused on the role of Tbx5 and the 5'Hoxd genes in regulating several aspects of limb development, including early inductive events (Tbx5), pattern formation (Hoxd), as well as condensation and differentiation of cartilage precursors for the limb skeleton (Hoxd).
 We are analyzing the normal developmental function of these transcription factors in the limb, with the long-term aim of linking regulatory cascades and patterned gene expression to the morphogenesis of specific structures.

-A major goal of our research program is the identification of the direct transcriptional targets of these factors at the DNA level.
+A major goal of our research program is the identification of the direct transcriptional targets of these factors at the DNA level to unravel the regulatory networks controlling limb development.
 Identifying the direct target promoters of developmental gene-regulators will be critical to understand how these regulators function and to link regulatory cascades in developmental genetic programs to the basic cellular processes that drive morphogenesis of anatomic structures.
 These factors operate in signaling pathways (eg. WNT, FGF, SHH) that are used extensively in a number of processes in both the embryo and adult.
 Thus, understanding how normal transcription programs are regulated during development may also help to decipher abnormal gene expression patterns in tumors and devise new strategies to intercept cellular targets driving tumor cell behavior.
 Developmental systems also afford an excellent avenue to study complex regulatory circuits designed to ensure the robust functioning of a normal process.
 The application of systems biology principles to developmental biology promises to reveal the quantitative interrelationships between signaling and regulatory systems necessary to support robust physiological processes, and thereby provide a framework for the interpretation of the pathology (especially cancer) resulting from gross or subtle disturbances in these interrelationships.

-T gene (Brachyury) function in regulating early limb bud outgrowth:
+Tbx5 function in regulating limb bud initiation:

 Temporal requirements for Sonic hedgehog (Shh) signaling in digit pattern: